snehilvj/dmc-docs/docs/timeline/timeline.md

 ---
 name: Timeline
 section: Data Display
-head: Display list of events in chronological order
+head: Display list of events in chronological order.
-description: Use Timeline to list events in chronological order.
+description: Use the Timeline and TimelineItem components to display a list of events in chronological order.
 component: Timeline
 ---

-##### Simple Example

-This is a basic example showing how you can use timeline.

-.. exec::docs.timeline.simple

-##### Interactive Demo
+##### Usage

 Control timeline appearance with the following props: